In This Article

 - An estate

 When it comes to choosing beneficiaries, you have a couple of options.
 You can choose to name a single or primary beneficiary with one or more contingent beneficiaries for your policy.
-A contingent beneficiary would receive the benefits from your life insurance policy if the primary beneficiary was unable to accept them upon your death.
+A contingent beneficiary receives the benefits from your policy if your primary beneficiary was unable to accept them upon your death.
 Or you can name multiple beneficiaries as your primary beneficiaries and decide what percentage each will receive if you pass away.

 It’s also important to update and review your beneficiaries regularly.
 For example, life events such as a marriage or a divorce can impact your decision and affect who you choose.
 If you have a child, you may also want to update your primary or contingent beneficiaries.
 To update, contact your life insurance company and ask to submit a change of beneficiary form.

 You may be wondering what a life insurance payout can be used for in the event of a death.
-Once disbursed, beneficiaries can use the money from the life insurance policy for whatever they want.
-Examples may include:
+The answer is really anything.
+Beneficiaries can choose to spend the payout from life insurance on anything from everyday expenses to tuition to outstanding debts.

 When you purchase a policy, you’ll need to decide on a coverage amount, which is how much money your beneficiaries will receive upon your death.
 A good rule of thumb is to get about 10 to 30 times your annual income in coverage.
 However, this can be a personal choice based on age and family needs.